deebakkarthi/svabench/README.md

 This is a collection of the useful scripts that is auxillary to the main benchmark.
 The main benchmark will be a single python program.

+# `prompts`
+This folder contains the prompt given to the LLM.
+The prompt's objective to be as clear as possible while not inducing any bias.
+This bias can be both ways - positive and negative.
+The instructions are very clear but very brief.
+We want to the inherent procivilities of the model and then modify the prompt to optimize/fix.
+We wanted to avoid premature optimization which would also cause noisy benchmarks.

+# Goal
+The goal of the benchmark is to evaluate purely the RTL2SVA capabilities of a model.
+We don't concern ourselves with bug hunting or golden designs.
+Given some RTL design, can the model convert the functionality into assertions?
+Note that this also implies that bugs will be carried over but this is intentional.